-Is Everest base camp harder than Kilimanjaro?
+Is Everest base camp more brutal than Kilimanjaro?

-No, Everest Base Camp is not harder than Kilimanjaro, although the trekking days are shorter in Kilimanjaro trekking than EBC.
+No, Everest Base Camp is not more complicated than Kilimanjaro, although the trekking days are shorter in Kilimanjaro trekking than in EBC.
 Even the routes are challenging and comparatively high in risk in Kilimanjaro trekking.
 As the days are shorter in Kilimanjaro, the trekker does not have enough time for acclimatization.
 For your information, summit night in Kilimanjaro is tougher than anything in the entire journey of Everest base camping.
 Thus, you must have intensive fitness to acquire the summit of Kilimanjaro as it is still unbeatably challenging.
 So, choose the trekking destination depending on your age, schedule, and physical fitness.

 Can you just go to Everest Base Camp?

 With the flight from Rammechap to Lukla, the EBC trek lasts for 11 days.
-Yes, you can self-sufficiently trek to Everest Base camp without a potter and a guide.
+Yes, you can trek to Everest Base camp self-sufficiently without a potter and a guide.
 However, you need to receive permits to trek around Everest base camp.
 Travel agencies can make facile access to the permissions.
 Moreover, we recommend taking a guide and a potter with you.
 They make your trek well managed and less tiring.
-Potter can arrange to carry your bag packs, while the guide assists you through the route with all the arrangements.
+Potter can arrange to carry your bag packs while the guide assists you through the route with all the arrangements.